mahfuzhasanreza/typescript-beginner-to-pro/README.md

 ```

 ## Nullish Coalescing Operator
 - The nullish coalescing operator is used to provide a default value for a variable if the variable is null or undefined.
-It is used to provide a default value for a variable if the variable is null or undefined.
 Example:
 ```typescript
 const isAuthenticated = null;